ArcNyxx/base64/README.md

 - compact, swift, and human unreadable encoding
 - encode alternative data to send as text

-## Philosophy
+## Objective
 Provide the fastest encode/decode functions possible which conform to the following criteria:
 - readable by programmers of any skill level
+- easily translatable into any other common programming language
 - cross-platform and system

-This disallows the use of any tricks which assume the endianness of the system, making the code slightly slower. \
+This disallows the use of both SIMD instructions and tricks based on memory endianness, making this library slower than others that utilise those.
-However, this speed penalty is quite minimal as the string will near certainly be cached at runtime.

 ## Licensing
 The BSD 4-Clause “Original” or “Old” License has been used to license this project. \